 Business Intelligence (BI)

 An Analyst isn’t expected to build statistical models in the business setting but will more likely use Business Intelligence (BI) software to retrieve, analyse, transform, and report data.
 These software applications include data management tools, data discovery operations and reporting tools.

-A large part of the role is to manage data warehousing with a focus on extract, transform, load (ETL) – a process that brings data together from different sources, transforms it into something that is different from those sources, then loads it into one unified data warehouse.
-There are a variety of ETL tools available to suit different applications and the Analyst must be familiar with such software.
+A large part of the role is to manage data warehousing with a focus on the extract, transform and load (ETL) process.
+This process brings data together from different sources, transforms it into something different from those sources, and then loads it into one unified data warehouse.

-The Analyst will also use Business Intelligence (BI) software to retrieve, analyse, transform, and report data.
+- Familiarity with BI software.
+They will need to use this to retrieve, analyse, transform and report data.
 These software applications include tools for data management, data discovery and reporting.